cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

    ![Second Add Image](res/Add2.png)

-1. We move `temp` to the next node in the list.
-Now, `temp` is located at index 2, which is our desired destination.
-This is the location where `newNode` will be inserted.
+1. Now that `temp` is located at the index directly preceding where we want to add, we can start modifying the references to correctly add `newNode` to our list.
 In this step, we set the `next` reference of `newNode` to the `next` value of `temp`.

    ![Third Add Image](res/Add3.png)